awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 Parses an embedded string or binary column according to the specified format\.
 Parsed columns are nested under a struct with the original column name\.

-For example, suppose that you have a CSV file with an embedded JSON column:
+For example, suppose that you have a CSV file with an embedded JSON column\.

 ```
 name, age, address